 All patients included in the trial are provided with a study number.
 The link between study number and id number will be stored at a central computer at the datacenter (DBCG).
+The national PI (sponsor) and assigned members of the steering committee affiliated with DBCG will have access to this linkage.

-16.3 Procedure of inclusion and informed consent
+16.3 Informed consent